-All children must ve in compulsory schooling by their 6th birthday.
-Children can start kindergarten at the beginning of the school year if they turn 5 on or before 31 July that year.
+Children who turn 5 years old before the 1st of August in that year may be enrolled at the beginning of the school year.
 Proof of residency, age (birth certificate), and immunisation certificate are required and parents are asked to complete an enrolment form.
 Any court orders (if relevant) also need to be supplied to the school.

-For more information on enrolment and for enrolment forms, please contact the school office or head to our website https://bingara-c.schools.nsw.gov.au/about-our-school/enrolment.html
+For more information on enrolment and for enrolment forms, please head to our website https://bingara-c.schools.nsw.gov.au/about-our-school/enrolment.html